GMMDMDIDEMS/mac-dev-setup/README.md

 Shell Command: Install 'code' command in PATH
 >  "command": "workbench.action.installCommandLine"

----
-Via settings:
----
-1. Controls whether entires in .gitignore should be parsed and excluded from the explorer.
+2. Controls whether entires in .gitignore should be parsed and excluded from the explorer.
 > "explorer.excludeGitIgnore": true